 The interrelated objectives of the programme are as follows:

 The Science Advocacy Training programme at CÚRAM has been developed through interdisciplinary collaboration between CÚRAM, the UNESCO Child and Family Research Centre within ILAS (Institute for Lifecourse and Society), the School of Political Science and Sociology at NUI Galway and Newcastle University.

-The project team have developed a White Paper on Science Advocacy in Medical Device Research, which will be launched in September 2022.
+The project team have developed a White Paper on Science Advocacy in the Irish Medical Device Research Field, which will be launched in September 2022.
 Recommendations emanating from this white paper have informed the development and direction of the Science Advocacy programme.

 In 2022, CÚRAM are facilitating a number of science advocacy events for researchers and policy audiences.
 These events are designed specifically for the CÚRAM scientific community but will be of benefit to all researchers, highlighting how research can inform and influence policy in Ireland and the EU, and the practical steps individual scientists can take to effectively engage in the policymaking process.

 Thursday 8th September 2022 from 10am-12pm Hybrid